 MON_DIS_PADIAS_AC: This table contains distress survey information for AC-surfaced pavements interpreted from 35-mm (1.38-inch) black-and-white photographs using an early version of the PADIAS software for data collected prior to April 1992.
-Work is underway to reinterpret the film with version 4.2 of the PADIAS software and store the information in the MON_DIS_PADIAS42_AC table.
+Records for film which were reinterpreted with version 4.2 of the PADIAS software were removed from this table since they are now contained in the MON_DIS_PADIAS42_AC table.